JSTOR-Labs/plant-humanities/help/README.md

 	url="us-states.json">

 ## Plant specimens
 Pan and zoom high-resolution plant specimens by clicking on the image or on the + and - icons.
 Click the Home icon to return to the original presentation.
 When multiple specimens are available, select the one you want by clicking on the thumbnail at the bottom of the pane.
-Plant specimens are sourced from JSTOR Global Plants
+Plant specimens are sourced from JSTOR Global Plants.
 <param ve-image manifest="https://iiif-v2.visual-essays.app/manifest/7abe92680267a8d60322bf353cbc5b915f2a372fbe7feaa4ecb4e0d5ecfb1326">
 <param ve-image manifest="https://iiif-v2.visual-essays.app/manifest/f93acafc668f8bd6d6e33e405ee35309adebd17f166b17c12b176602ce525d8d">
 <param ve-image manifest="https://iiif-v2.visual-essays.app/manifest/87622b8792fafd1cdb17ab278dbfba4b8f8ae21017b4334c3b781315229196d3">